dominictarr/mfr-query-stream/README.md

     author: id //by a given author.
   }}}],

-  api.message.layout, //render the message, function must take a query item and return a html element.
+  //a pull stream that takes messages and outputs html elements. pull.map(api.message.layout),

   //a container element to put all the items into. h('div.content')